shingenmochi/VCFInfo/README.md

 # VCFInfo

-`VCFInfo` package provides some functions for handling of VCF file.
+`VCFInfo` is an R package for handling VCF files.
+This package specializes in processing INFO columns.

 ## Install